 UROD can become diminished either through genetic mutations in familial porphyria cutanea tarda (types II and III) or as a result of impaired activity of normally expressed UROD in sporadic (acquired) porphyria cutanea tarda (type I).
 Of the 3 forms, the sporadic form is by far the most common, accounting for 80% to 90% of cases.
 In sporadic porphyria cutanea tarda, it is believed that an inhibitor of hepatic UROD becomes activated, which decreases UROD activity.

 Multiple disease states are associated with sporadic porphyria cutanea tarda, all presumably through inhibition of UROD activity.
-These diseases include hemochromatosis, alcohol(Drug information on alcohol)ism, chronic hepatitis C, HIV infection, myeloproliferative disorders, and hepatocellular carcinoma.3 In addition, chronic hemolysis and estrogen therapy have been associated with porphyria cutanea tarda.
+These diseases include hemochromatosis, alcoholism, chronic hepatitis C, HIV infection, myeloproliferative disorders, and hepatocellular carcinoma.3 In addition, chronic hemolysis and estrogen therapy have been associated with porphyria cutanea tarda.
 The proportion of porphyria cutanea tarda cases associated with each of these conditions varies by population.
 However, results of studies from Sweden, France, and Spain suggest that in many populations, hepatitis C is among the most common underlying diseases and is present in 20% to 80% of patients with sporadic porphyria cutanea tarda.10-12

 In sporadic porphyria cutanea tarda, disordered iron homeostasis and hepatic iron overload appear to play a central role, possibly leading to activation of an inhibitor of UROD via an oxidation pathway.
 The importance of hepatic iron in porphyria cutanea tarda pathogenesis is suggested by mouse model studies and liver histopathology.
 In a mouse model of sporadic porphyria cutanea tarda, iron overload leads to increased buildup of uroporphyrins.
 Reduction of iron through either chelation or an iron-deficient diet leads to markedly lower accumulation of uroporphyrins in mice.13 Histopathological examination of liver biopsy specimens from humans with porphyria cutanea tarda typically shows hepatic siderosis.5 Further evidence of the role of iron overload in porphyria cutanea tarda comes from the success of treatment with phlebotomy and the associated reduction in total body iron stores.14